kerrieclark831/search/README.md

 ### The Magic Adapters

 The moment you've been waiting for!
 How the heck did we get the data returned from the back end search service into a manageable and meaningful object to populate the UI?
 I can say for a fact that the search payload is heavyweight, but our toy UI only needs an item's thumbnail image, caption, catalog name and price.
-We don't want the front end developers to worry about sifting through heaps of JSON to fish out the items to display on a page - the templates would be super-messy with stringy logic. the [Adapter Design Pattern](https://en.wikipedia.org/wiki/Adapter_pattern) to the rescue!
+We don't want the front end developers to worry about sifting through heaps of JSON to fish out the items to display on a page - the templates would be super-messy with stringy logic.
+The [Adapter Design Pattern](https://en.wikipedia.org/wiki/Adapter_pattern) to the rescue!

 In the API implementation mentioned above, we make a call like this when the REST service call returns: